United States administrative law: “Statements of policy”

 "Statements of policy" are even weaker statements than "interpretative" rules.
 Agencies use them to express agency preferences, but with no binding effect.
 Policy statements are "tentative intentions", nonbinding rules of thumb, suggestions for conduct, and tentative indications of an agency's hopes.
 Policy statements have no binding effect.
 A policy statement "genuinely leaves the agency and its decisionmakers free to exercise discretion", and "a statement of policy may not have a present effect: a 'general statement of policy' is one that does not impose any rights and obligations".

-Agencies likewise use "policy statements" to offer a unilateral quid pro quo or set a floor for agency procedure ("If you the public do X, we the agency promise favorable outcome Y. If you don't do X, you can still convince us to do Y by arguing the controlling law.").

-A near-certain indicator of a "statement of policy" is the word "should" rather than "must".

 Agency policy statements are not binding on courts, and therefore receive no Chevron deference, not even weak Skidmore deference.

 Guidance

 "Guidance" is a residual category for any rule issued by an agency but not in a formally promulgated regulation.
 Most non-Chevron interpretative rules, and most general statements of policy, are issued as guidance.